cdungca/document-classifier-final/README.md

 - After collecting the links, there's another script that will read each pdf and extract the full text.
 - The final data set will be a csv file with the actual full text and the category assigned.

-To prepare the data for the analysis/modeling, the following steps steps and transformations were done:
+To prepare the data for the analysis/modeling, the following steps and transformations were done:

 - Remove rows with null values.
 - Change all texts to lower case.